Kenshiro-28/MAGI/README.md

 The main options are:

-TEMPERATURE: model temperature (default: 0.8)
+TEMPERATURE: model temperature (default: 1.0)

-CONTEXT_SIZE: number of tokens in the context window (default: 65536)
+CONTEXT_SIZE: number of tokens in the context window (default & minimum: 65536)

 HEARTBEAT_SECONDS: seconds since the last action start before MAGI runs a background thought loop to determine whether further action is required.
 If an action is in progress, the loop is deferred until the action completes. (default: 1800)